Lilja/timelog/README.md

 `year` Optional.
 The year to view logs from.
 Defaults to the current year.

 `--raw` Optional.
-If the user wants to open the log file for a project in less.
+If the user wants to open the log file for a project in `less`.
 Mostly used to debug.

 ---
 ##### Edit logs